-Use your browser to search for ‘Experian statutory Credit Report’.
+Use your browser to search for ‘Experian Statutory Credit Report’.
 This should bring up a link to the correct page in the search engine results.
 That link looks like this (below).
-Do not click the ads at the top of the engine results as they are trying to sell your something.
+Do not click the ads at the top of the engine results as they are trying to sell you something.

-Use the ‘order now’ link which will take you to the terms, read the privacy statement, and click the link which says ‘Order your £2 Statutory Credit report Online’
+Use the ‘order now’ button which will take you to the terms, read the privacy statement, and click the link which says ‘Order your £2 Statutory Credit report Online’.

-Complete the order form which request details that you will know off the top of your head.
+Complete the order form which requests details that you will know off the top of your head.

-On completion of the form, Experian will send you a letter which contains your ‘Pass Key’ to obtain your credit report (an example letter is shown below.
+On completion of the form, Experian will send you a letter that contains your ‘Pass Key’ to obtain your credit report (an example letter is shown below.

-When using the Pass Key to obtain your statutory credit report go to the link specifically provided by Experian by email.
+When using the Pass Key to obtain your Statutory Credit Report go to the link specifically provided by Experian by email.
 This takes you to the correct page.
-Use the wrong link, or search online, and you may end up a standard login page for account holders where your Pass Key won’t work.
+Use the wrong link, or search online, and you may end up on a standard login page for account holders where your Pass Key won’t work.